fukuchi/libqrencode/README.md

 Requirements
 ------------
-Some test programs or utility tools uses SDL or PNG, but the library itself has no dependencies.
-You can skip compiling those tools if you want not to install programs using SDL or PNG.
+While the command-line utility and some test programs use libpng or SDL 2.0, the libqrencode library itself has no dependencies.
+You can skip compiling tests and/or tools if you want not to install programs using SDL or PNG.

 Compile & install
 -----------------